irvirty/irvirty.pages.dev/README.md

 ---

 ## ⭐ Features:
-🎨 50+ Themes with Dark and Light Modes.
+🎨 Many themes and background with random image.
 📌 Speed Dial Panel.
-📝 To-do List.
+📝 To-Do List.
 🎮 JavaScript Games: Typing Speed (WPM), Snake, Memory Symbol, and Tic-Tac-Toe.
-🛍️ Browser Extensions such as a New Tab Redirect and an Auto Theme Switcher (Firefox only).
+🛍️ Browser extensions such as a "New Tab Redirect" and an "Auto Theme Switcher" (Firefox only).
 🎨 Themes for the Firefox browser and Geany IDE.
-📄 Website templates and "SimpleHomepage" theme for WordPress
+📄 "SimpleHomepage" theme for WordPress and website templates.
-📁 Other: Tools, News, Images, Icons, CSS Art, Music Collection etc.
+📁 Other: Tools, News, Images, Icons, CSS Art, Music Collection, etc.

 ---